 Yes, they really do have these names and you are being taught to close this way, and yes, I despair !

 Why?
 Because this way is the most natural, confident method you have if it is done correctly.
-Why wouldn’t you assume your prospect will want to do business if you have done all the other things right.
+Why wouldn’t you feel your customer will want to do business if you have done all the other things right.

 You will find many of my vlogs and blogs which will help you with the elements needed on your sales ‘road trip’.